Qiskit/rustworkx/CONTRIBUTING.md

 version also specified in the cross build environments.
 Lastly, update `[tool.pixi.tasks.install_xbuildenv]` to install the selected version of Pyodide.

-Lastly, we need to pin the Rust compiler.
+We need to pin the Rust compiler.
 To find an appropriate Rust compiler version, run:

 ```bash
 pixi shell